 Multiplication is non-linear, and therefore requires evaluating all interval end-points\footnote{Inlining all multiplications blows up the AST; \code{let} statements avoid this.}:

-Thus far, no numerical operations have been type-specific\footnote{A practical concern here is integer overflow, under which these rules are incorrect.
-This is most easily avoided by defining numerical operations to saturate.}.
-However, the bounds of division are quite different for floating point versus integer types.
-Computing the bounds of a floating point division is a well-studied but complex problem~\cite{fpbounds2017joldes}, and we do not attempt to tersely express accurate symbolic bounds for floating point division here.
+Thus far, no numerical operations have been type-specific.\footnote{A practical concern here is integer overflow, under which these rules are incorrect.
+This is most easily avoided by defining numerical operations to saturate.} However, the bounds of division are quite different for floating-point versus integer types.
+Computing the bounds of a floating-point division is a well-studied but complex problem~\cite{fpbounds2017joldes}, and we do not attempt to tersely express accurate symbolic bounds for floating-point division here.
 Integer division and modulo can be reasoned about somewhat more easily, but require a significant amount of control flow to handle reasoning about the sign of each operand.
 For brevity, we do not include the upper and lower bounds of these operators, but do walk through the (symbolic) casework needed for the upper bound\footnote{The lower bound does not exist when the interval of the denominator includes zero.} of integer (Euclidean) division below.

 In order, these cases correspond to: $x$ can be positive and $y$ must be positive; $x$ must be negative and $y$ must be positive; $x$ can be negative and $y$ must be negative; $x$ must be positive and $y$ must be negative; and lastly, $y$ can be positive or negative.
 In each of these cases, if the result must be negative, the lowest-magnitude negative result is computed, and if the result can be positive, the highest-magnitude positive result is computed.